hemantshelar383-gif/arduino-obstacle-avoidance-car/README.md

-🚗 Obstacle Avoidance Robotic Car Using Arduino

-This project implements an intelligent autonomous navigation system using Arduino, where the robotic car detects obstacles using ultrasonic sensing, performs directional scanning using a servo motor, and makes real-time path decisions through a programmed control algorithm.
-The system integrates motor actuation, distance measurement, and servo-based environmental scanning to achieve smooth and adaptive obstacle avoidance.

-Images and circuit diagrams have already been uploaded and will appear below this documentation automatically.

-📘 Project Overview

-The robot is designed to operate fully autonomously.
-Using the HC-SR04 ultrasonic sensor, the car continuously measures distance ahead.
-When an obstacle is detected within the predefined threshold (30 cm), the robot engages a servo-mounted scanning system to evaluate left and right paths and choose the optimal direction.

-The decision-making process is driven by precise sensor measurements using the NewPing library, combined with differential motor control through an L298N motor driver.

-This approach demonstrates fundamental concepts in:

-Embedded systems

-Autonomous robotics

-Real-time decision algorithms

-Sensor fusion

-Actuator control

-Mechatronics system integration

-🧠 Working Algorithm (Based Entirely on Your Code)
-1️⃣ Forward Motion

-Motors run at constant speed until an obstacle is detected.

-2️⃣ Obstacle Detection

-If distance < 30 cm → robot stops.

-3️⃣ Avoidance Maneuver

-Reverse briefly to create safe turning space.

-Servo rotates left (180°) → reads distance.

-Servo rotates right (0°) → reads distance.

-Servo re-centers (90°).

-4️⃣ Decision Logic

-Based on your code:

-Condition	Action
-Left distance = 0	Turn right
-Right distance = 0	Turn left
-Left ≥ Right	Turn left
-Else	Turn right
-5️⃣ Resume Navigation

-After completing the turn, motors resume forward movement.

-This logic creates a reactive and adaptive navigation system capable of handling unknown environments without prior mapping.

-🎡 Hardware Architecture
-Microcontroller

-Arduino UNO – central control unit, executes logic and controls sensors and motors.

-Sensing

-HC-SR04 Ultrasonic Sensor for distance measurement

-Servo Motor (SG90) for directional scanning

-Motor Drive

-L298N Motor Driver Module

-Enables speed control (PWM)

-Handles forward/reverse motor rotation

-Actuators

-Two DC Gear Motors for differential drive steering

-Power

-External battery pack for motor load

-USB or 5V rail for Arduino logic

-🔌 Pin Configuration (Verified From Your Code) Ultrasonic Sensor
-Pin	Arduino
-TRIG	11
-ECHO	12
-Servo Motor
-Pin	Arduino
-Signal	3
-VCC	5V
-GND	GND
-Right Motor (L298N)
-Function	Arduino Pin
-ENA	5
-IN1	7
-IN2	8
-Left Motor (L298N)
-Function	Arduino Pin
-ENB	6
-IN1	9
-IN2	10
-📂 Project Structure
-📦 Obstacle Avoidance Robotic Car
- ┣ 📂 code
- ┃ ┗ robotic_car.ino
- ┣ README.md
- ┣ LICENSE
- ┣ robot.jpg
- ┣ circuit-diagram.jpg

-📚 Required Libraries

-Install Via Arduino Library Manager:

-Servo (preinstalled)

-NewPing by Tim Eckel
-→ Used for accurate ultrasonic distance measurement and faster sensing cycles.

-🛠 Core Code (Aligned With Your Implementation)
-#include <Servo.h>
-#include <NewPing.h>
+Obstacle Avoidance Robotic Car Using Arduino

+This project presents the design and implementation of an autonomous obstacle avoidance robotic vehicle using an Arduino UNO microcontroller.
+The system integrates an ultrasonic distance sensor, a servo-based scanning mechanism, and an L298N motor driver to enable real-time navigation and intelligent path selection.

+The robot image and circuit diagram have been uploaded to the repository.

+1. Overview

+The robotic car moves forward under normal operation while continuously monitoring the distance to obstacles using the HC-SR04 ultrasonic sensor.
+When an obstacle is detected within 30 cm, the servo motor performs a scanning routine to evaluate left and right clearance and determine the optimal direction.

+This project demonstrates concepts in embedded systems, real-time control, actuator interfacing, and autonomous robotics.

+2. Working Principle (Based on the Code)
+2.1 Normal Operation

+The robot moves forward at a predefined speed.

+The ultrasonic sensor monitors the distance ahead.

+2.2 Obstacle Detection (< 30 cm)

+The robot stops.

+The robot reverses briefly.

+The servo rotates left (180°) to measure distance.

+The servo rotates right (0°) to measure distance.

+The servo returns to center (90°).

+2.3 Decision Logic

+If left distance is zero → turn right

+If right distance is zero → turn left

+If left distance ≥ right distance → turn left

+Else → turn right

+2.4 Resume Forward Motion

+After turning, the robot continues moving forward.

+This logic is implemented exactly in the robotic_car.ino file.

+3. Hardware Components

+Arduino UNO

+HC-SR04 Ultrasonic Sensor

+SG90 Servo Motor

+L298N Motor Driver

+Two DC gear motors

+Battery pack

+Jumper wires and chassis components

+4. Pin Configuration (Matches Code)
+4.1 Ultrasonic Sensor

+TRIG → Pin 11

+ECHO → Pin 12

+VCC → 5V

+GND → GND

+4.2 Servo Motor

+Signal → Pin 3

+VCC → 5V

+GND → GND

+4.3 Right Motor (L298N)

+ENA → Pin 5

+IN1 → Pin 7

+IN2 → Pin 8

+4.4 Left Motor (L298N)

+ENB → Pin 6

+IN1 → Pin 9

+IN2 → Pin 10

+5. Required Libraries

+Install the following Arduino libraries:

+Servo

+NewPing (by Tim Eckel)

+6. Code Reference

+Key definitions from the implementation:

 #define SERVO_PIN 3
 #define ULTRASONIC_SENSOR_TRIG 11